The Climb (1999 film)

 The Climb is a 1999 dramatic film directed by Bob Swaim starring John Hurt, Gregory Smith, David Strathairn, and Marla Sokoloff.
 An unlikely pair develops a relationship in search of freedom from the inequities and colliding with the inevitabilities of life.
 It was re-released on DVD 21 August 2007.

 Plot

 John Langer (John Hurt), a crusty old civil engineer, has an arsenal full of memories.
 With irreverent wit, he rattles on, in his irascible humorous style, burning his spicy stories into the imagination of a young neighbour kid, Danny Himes (Gregory Smith).
 Danny is a gifted, spirited athlete with something to prove.
-Worldly, old man Langer has turned his back on proving anything at all.
+The worldly old man Langer has turned his back on proving anything at all.

 Langer and Danny seem an unlikely pair, but their relationship soon turns from young caregiver/caretaker to student/mentor to comrades on a quest to free themselves individually from life's inequities and inevitabilities.

 It is post World War II.
 Danny's father, Earl (David Strathairn), did not serve in the military and is considered a coward.
 Danny excels to overcome his father's reputation while Earl is actually more a man than the town knows.